CaskAle/iot-workshop/README.md

     output to that particular debug node.
 Turn off the output by clicking the toggle and the data will stop coming into the debug panel.
 Now you can get a closer look at the actual event messages that are being received as they won’t continually scroll by.
-Take a minute to examine the debug output.
+If the Raspberry Pi side of this application is up and running, you should take a minute to examine the debug output.
 You will see that each message has a payload.
 Notice that each message will have an event type that matches one of the three events that the Raspberry Pi forwards (environment, motion, & joystick). ***Note**: You can flush the contents of the debug tab by clicking the trash can in the upper right corner.*

 8. Now you will store the incoming environment event data into your